Information for Racers

 Racers must be 8 years or older on race day.
 Racers under 18 must be accompanied by a parent or guardian and must co-sign the race application and waiver.
 Adults are encouraged to enter.

 Carts must be home-made, not from kits, and must be occupied by only one person.
 Carts must have a floor, not just foot-pegs.
-This is critical, in case your foot drops off and under your vehicle while you're on your way down the hill.
+This is critical, in case your foot drops under your vehicle while on the way down the hill.

 Racers will be grouped into three divisions, based on ages, for the competition: